Encharted Cook

 Process Photo 2 - Spaghetti is being boiled in a large pot.

-Cook the Spaghetti.
-Cook the spaghetti to al dente according to the package directions.
+Step 2 - Cook the Spaghetti.
+Boil the spaghetti to al dente according to the package directions in salted, boiling water.
 Reserve ⅔ cup of the pasta cooking water, then drain the spaghetti and set it aside.

 Process Photo 3a - Marinara sauce is added to browned ground beef in a large skillet.